The Meaning Behind the Elven Star

 • Honor: Trust then becomes the foundation for honor which is a quality of the Sun that can be located from within.
 Carding says that each person carries within us an inner sun at our very core which contains our spiritual light.
 This pure light allows us to collaborate with integrity with other people.

-• Magick: Only when the first four qualities are mastered, that is when the realm of Magick will open its doors to the user.
+• Magick: Only when the first four qualities are mastered, does the realm of Magick open its doors to the user.
 Magick relates to the moon and is located below.
 Magick will grant us the ability to connect with those in the Otherworld to be able to implement good changes within and amongst ourselves.

 • Joy: This is the quality that comes from the West which is connected to the element of water.
 True joy is felt when a person can open oneself to the universe to celebrate life, existence, and adversity.